JaKooLit/Debian-Hyprland/README.md

 - more info from the hyprland wiki [`Hyprland Wiki Link`](https://wiki.hyprland.org/FAQ/#my-external-monitor-is-blank--doesnt-render--receives-no-signal-laptop)

+> [!NOTE]
+> Auto start of Hyprland after login (no SDDM or GDM or any login managers)
+- This was disabled a few days ago.
+(19 May 2024).
+This was because some users, after they used the Distro-Hyprland scripts with other DE (gnome-wayland or plasma-wayland), if they choose to login into gnome-wayland for example, Hyprland is starting.
+- to avoid this, I disabled it.
+You can re-enable again by editing `~/.zprofile` .
+Remove all the # on the first lines

 - [ ] Does not work in Debian Bookworm
 - [ ] sddm blackscreen when log-out
 - [ ] Installing SDDM if or any other Login Manager installed.
 See [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)